fengqin-635/DJI-Robomaster-SDK-API/README.md

-# Python API for interfacing DJI Robomaster and DJI Tello EDU SDK
+# Python API for interfacing with DJI Robomaster and DJI Tello EDU in SDK mode

 ## See https://dji-robomaster-and-tello-edu-python-api.readthedocs.io/en/latest/ for documentation.